anh-nguyen-98/introduction-to-javascript/Loops and Subroutines.md

 2. What is the syntax for declaring a function in your language?

+A function definition (also called a function declaration, or function statement) consists of the function keyword, followed by:

+ - The name of the function.
+ - A list of parameters to the function, enclosed in parentheses and separated by commas.
+ - The JavaScript statements that define the function, enclosed in curly brackets, {...}.

 3. Are there any rules about where the function has to be placed in your code file so that it can run?
 4. Does your language support recursive functions?
+Yes, JavaScript supports recursive functions
-5. Can functions in your language accept multiple parameters?
+6. Can functions in your language accept multiple parameters?
 Can they be of different data types?

+JavaScript accepts multiple parameters.
+They can be of different data types.

-6. Can functions in your language return multiple values at the same time?
+8. Can functions in your language return multiple values at the same time?
 How is that implemented?
 If not, are there ways around that problem?
 What are they?

+JavaScript doesn't support functions that return multiple values.

+We can wrap multiple values into an array or an object and return the array or the object.
+Use destructuring assignment syntax to unpack values from the array, or properties from objects.

-7. Is your language pass-by reference or value?
+10. Is your language pass-by reference or value?
 Check your code against outside sources in case there is anything tricky going on (like in Perl).

 JavaScript passes by value.